bjpop/gurita/docs/_sources/command_line_syntax.rst.txt

    command.
 This is redundant, inefficient, and therefore slow, particularly for large datasets.

-   The ``+`` operator lets you compose a pipeline using a single invocation of Hatch and *most importantly* data is passed between successive commands in the chain very efficiently.
+   The ``+`` operator lets you compose a pipeline using a single invocation of Hatch and *most importantly* data is passed between successive commands in the chain efficiently.
 There is no serialisation to a text stream in between commands.
 Therefore using ``+`` will be much faster than ``|``, especially for complex pipelines and large datasets.